 While enrolment is limited, the Department of Music will consider late applications and auditions, space permitting.

 Step 3: Audition

-In-person auditions are held on campus in February/March for those seeking admission for the upcoming academic year.
+In-person auditions are held on campus for those seeking admission for the upcoming academic year.

 If you cannot come to Mount Allison during one of the audition days, the Music department will try to accommodate you on another date.
 After we receive your application, we shall contact you to arrange a time for your audition.

 It is strongly encouraged to visit Mount Allison for an on-campus audition, but if you are unable to do so, you may submit a video recording instead.

 Applicants may also submit a supplementary audition portfolio, demonstrating their musical skills and experience.

 Please read the audition requirements for each instrument before you audition.

 Singers and instrumentalists must perform with a collaborative pianist.
 You may provide your own pianist, or we may provide one for a fee of $50 with reasonable notice.